Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Experimental Results

 \subsection{Experimental Setting}

 We use Adam optimizer for our unsupervised representation training.
-We implemented our work with TensorFlow, and use a single RTX TITAN V GPU for training (DGCNN using multiple GPUs).
+We implemented our work with TensorFlow, and use a single TITAN V GPU for training (DGCNN using multiple GPUs).

 For downstream 3D object classification on ModelNet40, ModelNet10, \jc{ShapeNet55 and ShapeNetCore}, we use a batch size of $32$ (i.e. $16$ contrastive pairs) for training and testing.
+Temperature hyper-parameter $\tau$ is set as $1.0$.
 We use the same dropouts with the original methods accordingly, i.e. $0.7$ for PointNet as backbone, $0.5$ for DGCNN as backbone.
 The initial decay rate of batch normalization is $0.5$, and will be increased no lager than $0.99$.
 The training starts with a $0.001$ learning rate, and is decreased to $0.00001$ with an exponential decay.

 We employ DGCNN as the backbone for semantic segmentation.
 As for shape part segmentation on ShapeNet Part dataset, we utilize a batch size of $16$ (i.e. $8$ constrasive pairs) for training.
 We use a batch size of $12$ (i.e. $6$ constrasive pairs) for scene segmentation on S3DIS.
 For the two tasks, we simply use a batch size of $1$ during testing, and the other settings follow DGCNN.